 Pictured: Computer science major Neha Bala, right, with N. Sertac Artan, assistant professor and director of the REU program.

-On August 2, New York Institute of Technology concluded the seventh year of its Research Experience for Undergraduates (REU), which is funded by the National Science Foundation.
+On August 2, New York Institute of Technology concluded the seventh year of its Research Experiences for Undergraduates (REU), which is funded by the National Science Foundation.
 Ten students from 10 colleges and universities conducted various research projects at the College of Engineering and Computing Science’s state-of-the-art research and instructional labs.

 The students, known as REU fellows, came from the following schools: